caiceA/slack-black-theme/README.md

-# Slack-in-Black - Mac Only
+# Slack Black Theme Night Mood - Mac Only
 ## The Black Theme you'll fall in love with 😍 Lastest Update with troll emoji :trollface:

 # Theme Preview